abbashir/Python-Learning/README.md

 # Python-Learning
-Here is almost all python syntax written.
+Here is all the syntax of Python, Hello world to advance.